Can you really make money simply for walking or running around outside and getting healthier?

 How Does SweatCoin Pay You?

-When you accumulate enough points to trade in for SweatCoin you will be able to shop around in the apps offer page.
+When you accumulate enough points to trade in for SweatCoin you will be able to shop around on the app’s offer page.

 With that said, the SweatCoin app absolutely does pay!